KobbyBawuah/Fullstack-Custom-AI-Chatbot/privateGPT/README.md

 TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question
 ```

+# Notes

-Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.
+Note: Because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.

-## Instructions for ingesting your own dataset

-Note: during the ingest process no data leaves your local environment.
-You could ingest without an internet connection, except for the first time you run the ingest script, when the embeddings model is downloaded.

-## Ask questions to your documents, locally!
-In order to ask a question, run a command like:
+Note: If you wish to use the Bot in moderation mode, you will require internet connection to use the OpenAI moderation end point.
+Ofcourse expect the bot to take a little longer to get responses.

 # Run the server and return to UI